X-VPN is an exciting VPN that has been getting a lot of publicity lately.

 Advanced ExpressVPN features include multi-hop VPN, split tunneling, and smartDNS (Mediastreamer).

-Surfshark uses AES 256-bit encryption with OpenVPN and IKEv2/IPsec.
+Surfshark is an affordable alternative for X-VPN.
+It is fast and uses AES 256-bit encryption with OpenVPN and IKEv2/IPsec.

-CyberGhost provides access to over 5700 servers in 90 countries.
-Connections are secure and you can choose between OpenVPN, IkEv2, and L2TP/IPSec protocols.
+CyberGhost provides access to over 6500 servers in 90 countries.
+Connections are extremely fast and you can choose between OpenVPN, L2TP/IPSec, and PPTP protocols.

 Besides, the VPN is relatively affordable and features a 24-hours full-featured free trial.